Is your toddler afraid to poop in the potty? Discover how to ease his potty training poop anxiety, stop holding it in, and get him to poop.

 6. Consult with your toddler’s pediatrician

-If your toddler’s potty training poop anxiety persists, it’s worth a call to her pediatrician to rule out more serious problems.
+If your toddler’s poop anxiety persists, it’s worth a call to his pediatrician to rule out more serious problems.
 The doctor can also take x-rays or prescribe medicine, things you and I can’t exactly do on our own.

-Because if it is a medical issue, then it’s likely her refusal to poop goes beyond stubbornness or defiance.
+Because if it is a medical issue, then it’s likely his refusal to poop goes beyond stubbornness or defiance.

 7. Don’t make a big deal about it

 Kids pick up on our energy, including the times when we’re stressed and anxious.
-Sure, knowing your toddler hasn’t pooped in days doesn’t help the nerves, but the more you pile on your worries, the more stressed she feels, and the less likely she is to poop.
+Sure, knowing your toddler hasn’t pooped in days doesn’t help your nerves.
+But the more you pile on your worries, the more stressed he feels, and the less likely he is to poop.

-I’m willing to bet the more you ease up on this issue, the more likely she’ll finally take to pooping in the potty.
+I’m willing to bet the more you ease up on this issue, the more he’ll finally take to pooping in the potty.

 Knowing how to respond to your toddler’s potty training poop anxiety is never easy.
-It’s tempting to lose your temper, use bribes, or threaten her with consequences, except none of these are effective (nor respectful) at getting the job done.
+It’s tempting to lose your temper, use bribes, or threaten with consequences, except none of these are effective (nor respectful).

-Instead, try other techniques like encouraging her to poop after a bath or doing fun activities while she sits on the potty.
-Sit her regularly on the potty as part of your routine, and feed her food conducive to passing bowel movements.
+Instead, try other techniques like encouraging him to poop after a bath or doing fun activities while he sits on the potty.
+Sit him on the potty as part of your routine, and feed him food conducive to passing bowel movements.

-Give your pediatrician a call to rule out more serious causes.
-Make pooping normal by reading children’s books about it.
-And finally, don’t make a big deal about it, avoiding losing your temper or adding even more pressure—both will only worsen the situation, not improve it.
+Give your pediatrician a call to rule out more serious causes, and make pooping normal by reading children’s books about it.
+And finally, don’t make a big deal, lose your temper or add even more pressure—both will only worsen the situation, not improve it.

-By easing her fears about pooping, you can eliminate the mental barriers that could be preventing her from using the potty.
-If anything, at least now she won’t resort to clenching her butt or squeezing her legs together.
+By easing his fears about pooping, you can stop the mental barriers that could be preventing him from using the potty.
+If anything, at least now he won’t resort to clenching his butt or squeezing his legs together.

 Get more tips: